Great Moments in Travel History – October 2016

 On or around October 3, 1900, Wilbur Wright made the Wright Brothers’ first glider flight in Kitty Hawk, North Carolina.

-The Ritz Madrid hotel in Madrid, Spain opened its doors on October 2, 1910 in a ceremony led by King Alfonso XIII.
-Personalities such as Ernest Hemingway, Ava Gardner, Michelle Pfeiffer, Madonna, and Duran have stayed at the hotel.
-The hotel is operating today as a Ritz-Carlton property.
+The Ritz Madrid hotel in Madrid, Spain opened its doors on October 2, 1910 in a ceremony presided by King Alfonso XIII.
+The property was built at the request of the king, who wanted a luxury hotel similar to Ritz Hotels in London and Paris.
+Hotelier César Ritz led the project.
+Personalities such as Ernest Hemingway, Ava Gardner, Michelle Pfeiffer, Madonna, and Duran have been guests at the hotel.
+Today the establishment is a Ritz-Carlton property.

 The first in-flight fire to take place on a passenger aircraft occurred on October 2, 1926, when an Air Union Blériot 155 caught fire.
 Both crewmembers and all five passengers perished in the accident.